Best Hiking Shoes for Hitting

 Great for casual hikers, as well as experienced

 One of the most popular trail runners are Altra.
 They were designed by hikers and are mainly different because they are shaped more to the natural walking foot shape.
 This means a wider toe area and less height in the heel area.

-Pictured below are an example of Altra Lone Peak Men's and Altra Lone Peak Women's mid rise.
+Altra Lone Peak Men's and Altra Lone Peak Women's mid rise.

 Other Excellent Choices

 Here are some traditional and time-tested options that you will love as well.

 Below are the most recommended brands of hiking shoes and boots by experienced Smoky Mountain hikers, with examples of each.

 Most are available in low or mid rise, as well as a variety of colors.